DelroyGayle/Biblia-Posters-PP5/README.md

 ------

 ### Agile Design
+**Agile** was used as the management approach of this project.
+I used Github's tools namely *Milestones, Issues and Projects* resulting in the project into twenty-seven weighted user stores dividing them up into the following categories as described by the (https://en.wikipedia.org/wiki/MoSCoW_method)[MoSCoW priority level system].
+* Must-Have
+* Should-Have
+* Could-Have

+Continuing with Agile methodology, I then categorised the user stories into *Epics*; that is, a collection of user stories linked with various *tasks* to implement a particular feature.

-The Kanban Project layout can be viewed [here](https://github.com/users/DelroyGayle/projects/6)
+The Kanban Project layout showing the *Twenty-seven User Stories* can be viewed [here](https://github.com/users/DelroyGayle/projects/6)

-*Twenty-seven User Stories* were implemented - TODO

 <details>
 <summary>Here is the Agile Kanban Board of the Twenty-Seven User Stories that were implemented</summary>